Which “Pays” More- A Corporate Job or a Franchise?

 7. Foster Relationships With Customers & Vendors Alike

-Relationships can be built as a corporate executive, but as a business owner, they become even more important.
+Relationships can be built by a corporate executive, but as a business owner, they become even more important.
 Make sure to keep in touch with your customers and vendors to build a loyal following of supporters who will help your business grow.

 Bonus read: How Do I Know if Franchising is a Good Fit for Me?